Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 	* Kasen spams Higekiri's Cursed Arm
 	* Parsee spams Jealousy of the Kind and Lovely
 	* Nitori self buffs and then uses Super Scope 3D
-	* Momiji swaps Kasen and Parsee with Chen for Instant Attack pivoting
 	* Momiji swaps self with Aya when Nitori will Super Scope
 	* For finer details see Kraken's [Boss Info](../../enemy/kraken.md)
 * Exit the dungeon and go back to Gensokyo